chrisjrob/chrisjrob.github.io/_posts/2010-08-04-microsoft-xps-under-linux.markdown

 layout: post
 title:  "Microsoft XPS under Linux"
 date:   2010-08-04 00:00:00
-categories: technology linux
+category: technology
-tags: xps pdf konqueror
+tags: [linux, xps, pdf, konqueror]
 ---

 A member of staff asked how he could open a personal XPS file, created in Windows 7.
 Now XPS is the Microsoft replacement for PDF and it is apparently installed as a printer by default in Vista and Windows 7, which means increasingly people are going to start sending XPS files whether we like it or not.